Continuing formation Policy for Deacons

 The foregoing provisions do not preclude a deacon from petitioning the Archbishop to fund additional specialized education or training to meet a pastoral need of the Archdiocese.

-The record of each permanent deacon’s CE hours will be maintained in his personnel file at the Office of the Permanent Diaconate.
+The record of each permanent deacon’s CF hours will be maintained in his personnel file at the chancery.
 The deacon may review his past self-evaluation forms upon reasonable request.